CraftAcademyLabs/ca_course/guides/native_javascript.md

 #### Element properties

-Every element also has the properties `.innerHTML`  and  `.textContent` (but also `.innerText`, which is similar to `.textContent`, but has some [important differences](http://perfectionkills.com/the-poor-misunderstood-innerText/)).
+Every element also has the properties `.innerHTML`  and  `.textContent` (but also `.innerText`, which is similar to `.textContent`, but has some [important differences - (http://perfectionkills.com/the-poor-misunderstood-innerText/)](http://perfectionkills.com/the-poor-misunderstood-innerText/)).

 These hold the HTML and plain text content respectively.
 They are writable properties, meaning we can modify elements and their contents directly:

-// Replace the inner HTML
+You can replace the inner HTML like this:

 ```javascript